• ATTENTION: The Cranston Public Library will be closed on Monday, May 25 in observance of Memorial Day.

 Disclaimers

-• Patrons use library computers at their own risk.
+1. Patrons use library computers and networks at their own risk.

-• The library makes no guarantees, either expressed or implied, with respect to any technology, equipment, software or other library materials.
+2. The Library makes no guarantees, either expressed or implied, with respect to any technology, equipment, software or other library materials.

-• The Cranston Public Library does not monitor Internet use and cannot be held responsible for its content.
+3. The Library does not monitor Internet use and cannot be held responsible for its content.

-• Monitoring a child’s use and access to the Internet is the responsibility of the parent or legal guardian or caregiver.
-The State of Rhode Island offers guidelines for discussing online safety with children at https://risp.ri.gov/safety-education/internet-safety/advice-parents-guardians (opens in a new tab).
+4. Monitoring a child’s access to the Internet is the responsibility of the parent, legal guardian or caregiver.

 Privacy and Security

-• Patrons should not have an expectation of privacy, as all public computers are in view of other patrons and library staff.
+1. Patrons should not have an expectation of privacy, as library computers are in view of other patrons and staff.

 Printing